Engim-eu/gpx_kml/README.md

 TODO: Delete this and the text above, and describe your gem

+## Before using

+Please take note that this only converts essentials data for the gpx and kml files compatibility.
+However the gem doesn't just include the converter, it also transforms gpx files and kml files (only their track/route/point parts) into a Gpx/Kml file, which could be useful for a new fork or other uses.
+Just dig in deep, tests are present for everything you need, except the mere conversion.

 ## Installation

 Add this line to your application's Gemfile: